OC logo

 This technology is still in its early days and there are important issues that users should know.

-• Generative AI produces misinformation, and it can be hard to detect.
+• Generative AI produces misinformation, and it can sometimes be hard to detect.
 As OpenAI describes this limitation, "ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers."
-This is known as "hallucinating."
-Generative AI often cannot detect its own errors.
+This is known as "hallucinating" or confabulating.
+When it produces misinformation, it usually cannot detect its own errors.
+Use the techniques on the Factchecking AI page to verify answers.

 • Your input becomes part of the available training data available to the company who owns the AI-tool you use.
 Be aware that you are providing free labor (and this is not the only way that happens!).